BOBDevStudio/RBAP-Flags/Readme.md

-This repository holds some files that are used by RBAP in a system inspired by Roblox's Fast Flags. `Main-Build.json` is the base file used in all versions of the game and other JSON files that names end with the word overwrite are for specific versions of the game.
-Each of the overwrite files are applied on top of the base file meaning if there there is a flag referenced in both files the value of the flag in the overwrite file will be used.
+This repository holds some files that are used by RBAP in a system inspired by Roblox's Fast Flags.

-There is also some other files that are there for easy reading.
-They are called `Flags.md` and `Flags.csv` and both of which are automatically compiled by the bot when it makes commits.
-Those 2 files are virtually the same, the only difference being `Flags.md` takes advantage of markdown and `Flags.csv` just lists everything plainly in a table.

-Similar files to `Flags.md` and `Flags.csv` also exist and the ones that end with `.json.md` and `.json.csv` are there for easy reading of a specific JSON file and are sorted alphabetically.
+## Flags System Versions

+* [`V1`](/V1) - Out of service and no longer maintained.
+The RBAP system running it was completely thrown out.
+* [`V2`](/V2) - In active use currently.
+Features many improvements over V1 and addresses many of BOB's issues with V1.